CS257-F23/team-project-f/Project proposal.md

 Sam is good at working with data, and big picture ideas for project planning.
 He also has experience coding in different domains, between working at a tech startup and doing personal projects.

+Josh will be responsible for implementing justice-related features, such as gathering voting decisions and data for each justice.
+Sam will be responsible for case I.D. features, including implementing all I.D. types into the code and making sure that they are supported by all functions.
+Yinan will be responsible for implementing general case data features and will also be primarily responsible for test writing.